Freakling/AzureFW-GitOps/README.md

  - To enable two way sync the AzOps Pull pipeline must be run before a push, otherwise it will overwrite changes made in the portal that has not been pulled in.
  - The delimiter should to be ',' This is configurable in the script by setting the var $delimiter in the begin block. space (' ') and semicolon (';') is reserved

-# Features to add
+# TODO
-Create fwPolicies by defining them here
+- Create fwPolicies by defining them here
+- pipeline integration
+- videos going step-by-step on how to implement and use